 In conclusion, restructuring a fixed income portfolio’s duration can be an effective strategy for managing interest rate risk and improving overall portfolio performance.
 You can also see that in many cases managing and restructuring a fixed income portfolio is not a one-time thing, but instead an ongoing process of adjusting a portfolio to the current and expected market, economic, and interest rate environment.

-Download our brochure to learn more about Freedom Advisors diversified lineup of fixed income strategies including strategies that take on the management of duration and diversification, as well as specific duration and sector strategies.
+Download our brochure to learn more about Freedom Advisors, including its diversified lineup of fixed income strategies including strategies that take on the management of duration and diversification, as well as specific duration and sector strategies.